 This chapter provides general information on programming procedures.
-For detailed descriptions and step-by-step instructions, refer to the appropriate procedure name in Chapter 5.
-(Brief summaries of all programming procedures are on the inside back cover of this book.)
+When a specific feature name is referenced, it is printed in bold type.
+For detailed descriptions and step-by-step instructions, refer to that name in Chapter 5.
+(Brief summaries of all programming procedures are at the end of this book.)